drewlinsley/datathon17/README.md

 2. CREATE, where you will analyze the dataset and come up with a novel analysis.
 Because this is a brand new dataset of neural activity and behavior, participants in this track have the opportunity to come up with scientifically significant findings.
 The two teams judged by our panel of 3 neuroscience and datascience experts as having the most impactful and creative analyses will win.

 ## Prizes:
-1. 1st place winners in each track receive a grubhub gift card for $50 and 2 hours of consulting for your choice of Machine Learning, Deep Learning, or Neuroscientific ventures.
+1. 1st place winners in each track receive an Amazon gift card for $100.

-2. 2nd place winners in each track receive 1 hour of consulting for your choice of Machine Learning, Deep Learning, or Neuroscientific ventures.
+2. 2nd place winners in each track receive an Amazon gift card for $50.
+(If participating in a team, prizes will be split amongst teammates.)

-# Want to compete in a team?
+## Want to compete in a team?
 Sign up [here](https://goo.gl/forms/lha7ENCEBRN7OvYa2).

 ## Data description
 We have split our dataset of neural and behavioral data into separate sets for (1) training and validating your model and (2) a test set that is only accessible to the conference organizers for evaluating competition participants on the OPTIMIZE track.